A248/UUIDVault/README.md

 ### API Usage

 The API is simple and clean, yet powerful.
-See [API Usage](https://github.com/A248/UUIDVault/wiki/API-Usage)
+See [Developer Setup](https://github.com/A248/UUIDVault/wiki/Developer-Setup) and [API Usage](https://github.com/A248/UUIDVault/wiki/API-Usage)

 ### Implementing Plugins